• Skip to primary navigation

 Jere' rolling pie dough.

 Step 3.
 Pour the filling into the prepared pie shell over the butter and transfer the baking sheet to the oven.
-Bake the pie for 10 minutes then lower the oven temperature to 350 degrees F. for about one hour.
+Bake the pie for 10 minutes, then lower the oven temperature to 350 degrees F. for 55 minutes.
 Cover the crust if it is getting too brown.
-I like to use this pie crust shield, it’s so easy to place over the outside of the crust to keep it from over-browning.
+I like to use this pie crust shield; it’s so easy to place over the outside of the crust to keep it from over-browning.

 Unbaked sugar cream pie filling in a pie shell.

-The pie is done when the filling a bit bubbly in the center and the sides look set.
+The pie is done when the filling is a bit bubbly in the center, and the sides look set.
 The pie will still be somewhat loose but will firm up when cooled.

 A slice of sugar cream pie on a white dish.

 Step 4.
-This pie is delicious eaten chilled, at room temperature, or warm it up in the microwave.
+This pie is delicious, eaten chilled, at room temperature, or warmed in the microwave.
 Keep any leftovers in the fridge for several days.

 Tips and FAQ’s